This page provides answers to some frequently asked questions (FAQs).

 adb debugging utility.
 This means that any compatible

-device (including ones available at retail) must be able to run the CTS
+device (including those available at retail) must be able to run the CTS

 Are codecs verified by CTS?